A Symplectic Instanton Homology via Traceless Character Varieties: Lagrangians and Whitney -gons for Heegaard Splittings

 and therefore $[B_1, \dots, B_g, C_1, C_2, C_3]$ lies in the image of our map.
 Furthermore, the choice of $D$ can be made so that it varies smoothly with $(C_1, C_2, C_3)$ (depending only on the angles between $C_1, C_2, C_3$ and $\mathbf{i}, \mathbf{j}, -\mathbf{k}$, respectively).
 It follows that $L_\alpha$ is diffeomorphic to $(S^3)^g$ when $\bfalpha$ is the standard set of $\alpha$-curves.

-Up to isotopy, nonstandard $\alpha$-curves may be obtained by a sequence of Dehn twists on $\Sigma_g$, which induce symplectomorphisms on $\M_{g,3}$.
+Up to isotopy, nonstandard $\alpha$-curves may be obtained as the image of the standard ones under a mapping class $\phi \in \MCG(\Sigma_{g,n})$, and mapping classes induce symplectomorphisms on $\scrR_{g,3}$.
 Hence it follows that $L_\alpha$ is diffeomorphic to $(S^3)^g$ for any $g$-tuple of attaching curves $\bfalpha$. \end{proof}

 The proof of Theorem \ref{thm:lagrangianS3} additionally allows us to explicitly identify the intersection $L_\alpha \cap L_\beta$.

 \begin{thm} For any two sets of attaching curves $\bfalpha$ and $\bfbeta$, we have that